Why is Pakistan seeing a surge in Taliban support? | DW | 19.07.2021

 "Islamabad has previously suggested that its relationship with the Taliban puts it in a great position to facilitate talks between the insurgents and the Americans, and more recently the Afghan state.
 But, when it says it has limited leverage, it appears to be contradicting its own message.
 There is public support for the Taliban within Pakistan and over the years Pakistani nationals remain their volunteer fighters," he added.

-Analysts say Islamabad's alleged support for the Taliban could further dent Pakistan's reputation in the international community, with many Afghan and Western officials accusing Islamabad of providing safe havens and military support to the Taliban.
+Many Afghan and Western officials accuse Islamabad of providing safe havens and military support to the Taliban, which could further dent Pakistan's international reputation.

 "The pro-Taliban rallies indicate two things: the state's inability and unwillingness to counter violent extremism as the next step after military operations.
 The government has not done much to mainstream Islamic madrasas and extremist groups because of political and strategic contradictions," Amber Rahim Shamsi, a senior journalist and political analyst, told DW.

-"It is a contradiction that the authorities keep saying one thing to the international community, but the ground reality depicts a different picture," she added.
+"It is a contradiction that the authorities keep saying one thing to the international community, but the ground reality depicts a different picture," she said.

 "While it is true that political engagement by the international community has given legitimacy to the Taliban, Pakistan ultimately has to bear the brunt of the spillover from Afghanistan."

-Qamar Cheema, a political analyst, said that pro-Taliban rallies are "a violation of Pakistan's sovereignty."
+Qamar Cheema, a political analyst, said pro-Taliban rallies were "a violation of Pakistan's sovereignty."

 "At the same time, it also shows support for the Taliban ideology in Pakistani society.
-The authorities have failed to counter their narrative," he underlined.
+The authorities have failed to counter their narrative," he said.

-Political analyst Rahimullah Yusufzai, meanwhile, said Pakistanis are unlikely to join Afghan Taliban forces, at least not in large numbers as they did during the Soviet War in Afghanistan between 1979 and 1989.
+Political analyst Rahimullah Yusufzai told DW that Pakistanis were unlikely to join Afghan Taliban forces, at least not in large numbers as they did during the war against the Soviet Union in Afghanistan from 1979 to 1989.

 "The situation is much different now because the government is watchful.
-It will not allow people to cross over into Afghanistan and fight for the Taliban," Yusufzai told DW.
+It will not allow people to cross over into Afghanistan and fight for the Taliban," Yusufzai said.

 "However, in remote areas close to the Afghan border, people might still go to fight and collect donations," he said, adding that some Afghan students studying in Pakistani seminaries might support the Taliban and head to Afghanistan.